 Watched-over by the impressive Popocatépetl and Iztaccihuatl volcanoes, Cholula offers travelers a unique and distinct travel experience, that also compliments a tour of the nearby colonial cities of Puebla and Cuernavaca.

-In addition to the archaeology park and churches, Cholula offers a number of cultural attractions, including museums and the Franciscan Library, situated in the grounds of the Ex Convento de San Gabriel; beautifully restored and stocking some 24,000 tomes of public works dating back to the 16th and 17th centuries.
+In addition to the archaeology park and churches, Cholula offers several cultural attractions, including museums and the Franciscan Library, situated in the grounds of the Ex Convento de San Gabriel; beautifully restored and stocking some 24,000 tomes of public works dating back to the 16th and 17th centuries.

 Charismatic local markets, handicraft stores, access to fine Talavera pottery and local artwork, as well as guided tours to the ‘must see’ villages of Tonantzintla and Acatepec are some of the other attractions on offer to visitors here.

-For a complete introduction to this unique and historically important town, including its churches and volcanoes, read the Mexperience Guide to Cholula
+For a complete introduction to this unique and historically important town, read the Mexperience Guide to Cholula

 Make your next travel experience in Mexico something special

 We work with long-established experts who know colonial Mexico intimately and will arrange an inspiring travel experience for you.
 Contact us and we’ll help you to create a memorable journey: Plan Your Mexico Trip

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.